uscuni/urban_taxonomy/README.md

 Notebooks, enrivonment and code to generate the taxonomy of Central European Urban Fabric.

-# To run:

-1. Clone this repository.

-2. Run `pixi install`, then `pixi run build` and optionally `pixi run tests` .
-These commands setup the enviroment and all the required packages.

-    - Alternatively you can manually install the conda-forge dependencies, but you have to still run the pixi build and tests commands:
-           `pixi add momepy umap-learn fast_hdbscan jupyterlab pyarrow matplotlib lonboard folium mapclassify datashader  dask pip sidecar glasbey scikit-image colorcet pandas holoviews bokeh=3.1 esda pytest hdbscan`

-4. To run jupyter use either `pixi run jupyter lab` or pass extra arguments like `pixi run jupyter lab --port 8888`.

 # Reproducing the paper

 1. First, make sure you have the correct folder structure in place or you will have to change it in the python scripts/notebooks.